jack-tol/Fast.AI-LangChain-Presentation/README.md

 ### 8. Run the Notebook
 - That's it!
 You can now run all the cells in the notebook and create your own notebook-based textbook RAG pipeline.

+*This presentation was presented live on June 29, 2024, and the video is available on YouTube at [https://www.youtube.com/watch?v=D11C8MrFEUk](https://www.youtube.com/watch?v=D11C8MrFEUk).*

+This presentat